 Orange County's decision means that any group wishing to distribute materials should be allowed into the schools.
 In September, The Satanic Temple asked Orange County for permission to distribute its literature in the public schools as well.

 Some procedural aspects of the case are being appealed to the 11th Circuit.
-The district suspended the planned 2015 distribution in the wake of the FFRF and the Satanic Temple's requests to hand out literature to students, and is currently reviewing its policy on such distributions.
+The district suspended the planned 2015 distribution in the wake of the FFRF and the Satanic Temple's requests to hand out literature to students.
+In February 2015, the district banned all religious distributions.
+Several procedural issues must still be decided by the 11th Circuit.